-Mike McDaniel was named the 11th head coach in team history on Feb.
+Mike McDaniel was named the 11th head coach of the Miami Dolphins on Feb.
 7, 2022.
-The 2024 season marks his 18th in the NFL and third as a head coach.
+The 2025 season marks McDaniel's 19th in the NFL, fourth with the Dolphins and fourth as a head coach.

 McDaniel helped six Dolphins reach the Pro Bowl – Hill, Tagovailoa, Mostert, fullback Alec Ingold, tackle Terron Armstead and cornerback Jalen Ramsey – something the team had not accomplished since 2002.
 Tagovailoa became the first Dolphins quarterback to be selected to the Pro Bowl since Dan Marino in 1995.
 Ingold and Mostert also earned their first career Pro Bowl nods.
 In addition to his eighth straight Pro Bowl, Hill earned unanimous first-team All-Pro honors.

-Miami's defense also improved in McDaniel's second season.
-The unit finished in the top 10 in total defense (10th, 318.3) for the first time since 2010.
-Miami posted a team-record 56.0 sacks and defensive tackle Zach Sieler became the first defensive tackle in Dolphins history with double-digit sacks (10.0) in a season.
+Miami's defense finished in the top 10 in total defense (10th, 318.3) for the first time since 2010 in McDaniel's second season.
+The Dolphins posted a team-record 56.0 sacks and defensive tackle Zach Sieler became the first defensive tackle in Dolphins history with double-digit sacks (10.0) in a season.
 Miami had a sack in all 17 regular-season games and had four interceptions returned for a touchdown, the second-most in single-season team history.
 The Dolphins had a takeaway in 12 consecutive games to finish the season, including the playoff game.

 In his first season at the helm, McDaniel became the fifth coach in Dolphins history to lead his team to the playoffs and just the sixth to post a winning record (9-8) in his first year.
 Under his leadership, four players earned Pro Bowl selections – Armstead, Hill, linebacker Bradley Chubb and cornerback Xavien Howard.
 It marked the team's most Pro Bowl selections since 2016.
 McDaniel led the team to a playoff berth for the first time since 2016 despite starting three different quarterbacks throughout the season.